NaturalNode/natural/README.md

 pertaining to distribution of the software and/or database.
 Title to copyright in this software, database and any associated documentation shall at all times remain with Princeton University and LICENSEE agrees to preserve same.

+### Porter stemmer German: BSD License

+The Porter stemmer for German is licensed by a BSD license.
+It states Standard BSD License in the source code, interpreted as the original BSD license consisting of four clauses.